BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >and on beauty fleeting, your tender lips
 >wrapped around a burning cigarette.
 >
->You took your last drag,
+>You took your last drag.
->and from the ashes,
+>And from the ashes,
->a daisy was born, but
+>a daisy was born,
 >meant only to wilt.
 >And so I tried
 >to catch each petal as it fell.